-If you’re thinking about a career in criminal justice, it’s important to consider potential salary.
-Here you’ll find helpful criminal justice salary information, with a wide range of employer options and income levels.
+If you’re thinking about a career in criminal justice, you’re likely considering potential salary options.
+This guide provides helpful criminal justice salary information, with a wide range of employer options and income levels.

 Criminal Justice Salary Information

-|Police or Sheriff’s Patrol Officer||$48,532|
+|Police or Sheriff’s Patrol Officer||$61,270|

 |Detective or Criminal Investigator||$57,520|